Skip to content

 False

-Nearly all natural diamonds predate coal by over a billion years.
-Diamonds form from inorganic carbon in the mantle at depths of 150 to 200 km, not from compressed plant debris near the surface.
+Nearly all natural diamonds formed long before coal existed on Earth, in most cases more than a billion years earlier.
+Diamonds crystallize from inorganic carbon deep in Earth's mantle at depths of roughly 150 to 200 kilometers, under conditions entirely different from the compressed plant material near the surface that eventually becomes coal.

 Different tongue areas taste different flavors